Coding data for qualitative analysis

 Stage 8: Coding

+If possible, start coding as soon as you have transcriptions and are familiar with the texts, while you are still collecting data.
 Mark all parts of the text that are relevant to your research question with a color-code or symbol.
 These might be “recurring patterns, terms, or visual elements.”
 (Naeem et al. p.
 2.)
-On each part of the text that you marked, put a brief label of single word or a short phrase that says what is going on.
+On each part of the text that you marked, put a brief label of a single word or a short phrase that says what is going on.
 These labels are your codes.
-Coding is itself paart of analysis, because you are sorting raw data into structured meaning.
+Coding is itself part of analysis, because you are sorting raw data into structured meaning.

-It is good practice to have someone else check your coding.
-It will help prevent or minimize personal bias in interpreting data.
+💡 It is good practice to have someone else check your coding; it will help prevent or minimize personal bias in interpreting data.

 Stage 9: Assign themes